dirtyhenry/frenchkit-swiftserver-vapor/README.md

 ## Testing on linux using docker

-`Foundation` you use on macOS is not the same source code than the one you use on linux.
+`Foundation` you use on macOS with cocoa is not the same source code than the one you use on linux.
 Your server will certainly runs on linux so you need to test on it!

 Docker permits that by using a Dockerfile to run `swift test` on a linux container.